-Pupils -The Head teacher is alerted by email and this is then escalated to the safeguarding team to investigate; when appropriate is logged in CPOMS.
+Pupils - The Head teacher and DSL are alerted by email, this is then escalated to the safeguarding team to investigate with the pupil; results and outcome is recorded on the pupils CPOMS records.
+Communication may be needed with parents depending on the outcome and safety concern.
 The filters and monitoring will be constantly reviewed with sanctions as we refine our practice.

-Staff - The Head teacher is alerted by email and then an appropriate member of staff will investigate this could be the DSL or line manager.
+Staff- The Head Teacher is alerted by email and then an appropriate member of staff will investigate this, could be the DSL or a Line Manager.
 The filters and monitoring will be constantly reviewed with sanctions as we refine our practice.